AndreaFerrante/Capstone/README.md

 4. *Overall models comparison.*

 We report that in the Notebook we've performed EDA (i.e. *exploratory data analysis*), too.
-In general, refer to proceses detailed [model card](MODELCARD.md) to see any model step in deeper details.
+In general, refer to proceses detailed [model card here](MODELCARD.md) to see any model step in deeper details.

 Happy coding and learning to you all !